 The need to protect buildings with a cyber security system can be correlated to the increasing profile and volume of attacks against these assets.
-It is no longer possible to remain blissfully unaware that buildings are valuable targets for cyber criminals.
+It is no longer possible to remain blissfully unaware that buildings without a proper Building Management System (BMS) are valuable targets for cyber threats and cyber-attacks.
 One of the first high-profile attacks in 2014 was targeted at a large US retailer.
-A malicious outsider gained access to the Point-of-Sales systems through the Operation Technology (OT) networks.
+A malicious outsider gained access to the Point-of-Sales systems through the Operational Technology (OT) networks.
 They exfiltrated millions of credit card numbers and access went unnoticed for several months.
-The initial point of access for this attack was the HVAC remote access system – left wide open by the contractor for the convenience of remote monitoring and service.
+The initial point of access for this attack was the HVAC remote access system – left wide open by the contractor, without any access control, for the convenience of remote monitoring and service.

 Prime Minister Scott Morrison also recently warned that spy agencies have witnessed increased hacking activity targeting a wide range of assets.
 Foreign state-backed attackers appear to be targeting buildings, public infrastructure and private OT systems.